 And then you sort of drift off in your mind thinking about all those tomato plants come August…

 If you need more inspiration to help you grow your own, become more self-sufficient and make your family more secure, be sure to check out our book, The Do It Yourself Homestead.
-There’s a whole chapter dedicated to the Homestead Garden!
+There’s a whole chapter dedicated to the Homestead Garden, and specifically a section for growing food in pots!
 Each chapter is written for four different levels of homesteading experience, so there’s sure to be something there for everyone.
 Learn more by clicking below: